dukeran/feeling-responsive/_posts/code/2015-11-26-first_c_program.md

     - code
 ---

 Even though I have almost finished chapter two of "Teach Yourself C", I have yet to run a C program (shameful I know!).
 The book is a grammar book - not one to help you set up all the programs involved with running C code.
 Fair enough.
-I phoned a friend for help, the biggest confusion was this compiler nonesense.
+I phoned a friend for help, the biggest confusion was this compiler nonsense.
 I use Sublime and homebrew, so I assumed that if I just switched the Sublime language from Ruby to C, and run `$ C filename.c` that it'll all come out swimmingly!
 Right?
 Wrong.

 So I learned that the compiling process is as follows (2016 version, assuming you already have homebrew installed);